 This year I started to advise one more master student (two in total), and I advised seven undergrad students over their capstone projects.
 Three of the undergrad graduated (two just graduated last week, and the other one graduated last semester).
 I am particularly proud of the work that one undergrad did.
 This particular undergrad was having a hard time to graduate (I think he was in school for 7–8 years, maybe more).
 With some help from my collaborators, we were able to send his work to ICSE SEET, which was gladly accepted.
 (In the last year blog post I mentioned that I was impressed by this student and we potentially would submit his work to a good software engineering conference.. things worked well) In this year, my first PhD (co-supervised) student graduated, and I also co-supervised a master student.
 Overall, I am really happy for the work that they did.

 Now the bad thing about advising: somehow, I ended up with students working in many different research topics.
 Nearly, no research topic is close to the other, so students could hardly collaborate.
 Another issue is that this approach requires me much more cognitive effort.
-For instance, during a weekly meeting, I have to load from my deep thoughts were we in the last week, just to get back on track (it is not “plug-and-play”).
+For instance, during a weekly meeting, I have to load from my deep thoughts where we were in the last week, just to get back on track (it is not “plug-and-play”).
 Besides that, I feel I’m not very familiar with the related literature of all these kind of works, so then I cannot suggest good papers to students and, even worse, the students may be working on something that is not entirely novel.
 This is not to mention the need of 1–1 meeting (which could easily drain all my agenda).
 As I perceive now, students should collaborate with each other, and individual research topics should be parts of a more robust research problem.
 I may need some time to fix it.

 Research and Service